SurenMar/travel-breeze/README.md

 # Travel Breeze

-**Travel Breeze** is a web application built with **Django** that provides historical monthly weather data for destinations around the world.
-Users can explore locations, view interactive climate visualizations, and save favorite places—all through a clean and intuitive interface.
+Web application built with **Django** that visually provides historical monthly weather data for any destination around the world.

+ Users can explore locations, view interactive climate visualizations, and save favorite destinations.

 ## Tech Stack